 “Yes.
 We had to go over a few things and I’m going to have to go into the office for a few hours in the morning.
-I’m sorry Baby,” he says apologetic.
+I’m sorry baby,” he says apologetically.

 “Oh, don’t worry about it.
 I’m sorry that you have to go in on a Saturday.
 It may have been avoided if you didn’t have to babysit me all afternoon,” I admit, knowing that’s why he has to go into the office tomorrow.

 “What if she finds another buyer like she did with the first loan?”
 I ask, laying my head on his shoulder.
-God, I am so tired.
+God, I’m so tired.

 “Yeah… you just fell asleep standing up.
 It’s time for bed Butterfly.”
 He continues to undress me, and I don’t remember anything else.

-“Um, Anastasia…hello.
-I didn’t expect this visit,” he says as he opens the door and allows me in.
+“Um, Anastasia… hello.
+I didn’t expect this visit,” he says as he opens the door and allows me to come inside.

 “Nor did I, but I think it’s time that we talked,” I say stepping inside.
 “Hopefully I haven’t interrupted you.”

-There is a gorgeous mahogany hutch just beyond the sitting area against the right wall that houses John’s degrees, pictures of his family, some books and miscellaneous chachkies.
+There’s a gorgeous mahogany hutch just beyond the sitting area against the right wall that houses John’s degrees, pictures of his family, some books and miscellaneous tchotchkes.
 His mahogany desk and executive office chair are placed in front of two more long windows against the far wall with another less formal armchair next to it—same Chesterfield tufting but with wooden armrests.
-Keeping with the mahogany theme, there is bookshelf somewhat facing the sitting area only housing a plaque or two and there is a bronze Buddha statue on top.
+Keeping with the mahogany theme, there’s a bookshelf somewhat facing the sitting area only housing a plaque or two and there’s a bronze Buddha statue on top.
 More mismatched lamps and paintings decorate this end of the office and off to the left out of immediate sight is the door leading to the patio.